classicdevops/cld/README.md

   - Search for api.py files in the root of each module, this code is executed as is, as part of the entire interface
 - An example of using custom endpoints and functions can be viewed in the access module - file `/var/cld/modules/access/api.py`
 - Location `/api/`:
   - Available only at addresses allowed through the access module in the system
   - Endpoint autogeneration for utilities occurs for this location
   - The file with allowed ip addresses for `nginx` is generated in the file `/etc/nginx/accesslist`
 - Location `/api/all/`:
-  - Available for all types of addresses, except those in the prohibited list:
+  - Available for all types of addresses, except those in the prohibited list
   - Can only be used for custom endpoints
     - An example of use is presented in the above api.py access module file
   - The number of requests for location `/api/all/` has a limit of `60 requests per minute`